2026 Life After AmeriCorps Conference

 Breakout Session Block Two

-- Exploring Pathways: Careers in Public Service, Policy, and Civic Leadership with Corrina Archer Kinsman, TX House of Representatives, and Cristina Flores and Laura Pérez, New Politics Academy
+• Exploring Pathways: Careers in Public Service, Policy, and Civic Leadership with Corinna Archer Kinsman, TX House of Representatives, and Cristina Flores and Laura Pérez, New Politics Academy

-- Careers in Conservation with Trevor Rice, Wild Basin Research Center and Will Henning, Texas Parks and Wildlife Department
+• Careers in Conservation with Maranda Burhans, Travis County Parks, Gabriella L. Pardee, PhD and Trevor Rice, Wild Basin Creative Research Center, and Will Henning, Texas Parks and Wildlife Department

 2:00pm - 2:20pm